Sigma 35mm f/2 DG DN Contemporary Review

 Sigma 35mm f/2 DG DN Contemporary, L-Mount, on a Leica SL2-S

-In a few days, I leave for a trip to France and Italy, and while I am quite pleased with my manual focus lenses, I also want to relax, and not worry about manual focusing.
-Hence the purchase of a Sigma 35mm f/2 DG DN lens.
+I am leaving for a trip to France and Italy in a few days.
+While I am quite pleased with my manual-focus lenses, I also want to relax and not worry about manual focusing, so I purchased a Sigma 35mm f/2 DG DN Contemporary lens with autofocus.

-I have the 28mm, 50mm, and 75mm focal lengths covered with my Voigtländer lenses so the Sigma should fit nicely.
-All of these lenses are fairly lightweight, yet I am debating if it may be overkill to bring all four.
-I had also considered the new Sigma 24-70mm f/2.8 DG DN Art II lens but this is quite a bit heavier and costlier.
+The 28mm, 50mm, and 75mm focal lengths are covered with my Voigtländer lenses, so the Sigma should fit nicely.
+All of these lenses are reasonably lightweight, yet I am debating if it may be overkill to bring all four.
+I had also considered the new Sigma 24-70mm f/2.8 DG DN Art II lens, which is quite a bit heavier and costlier.

-This initial take on the Sigma 35mm f/2 DG DN was written a week after I got the lens and I plan for a follow-up when I return from my trip where I will let you know if adding this lens to my kit was a good decision.
+This initial take on the Sigma 35mm f/2 DG DN was written a week after I got the lens.
+I plan to follow up when I return from my trip and let you know if adding this lens to my kit was a good decision.

 Sigma 35mm f/2 DG DN Contemporary, L-Mount, shown on a Leica SL2-S